SecEnthusiast/script_collection/README.md

 # script_collection
-Script Collection to do easy stuff
+Script collection to do easy stuff